salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

     ```

 - [x] clean git history from pdf and ipynb files. publishing the project in a public repository with research PDF's and old ipynb files with embedded videos in history is a not a good idea. (see: bfg-repo-cleaner)

-- [ ] compile the project in a VM with fresh Ubuntu for missing dependencies, etc.

 ### 22-Mar-2022